ancga/ancga/README.md

 - 👋 Hi, I’m @angga.yudhi
-- 👀 I’m interested in learning something new
+- 👀 I’m interested in learning machine learning
 - 🌱 I’m currently learning R for my upcoming study in urban planning
 - 💞️ I’m looking to collaborate
 - 📫 You can reach me here